VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 {% include_relative _jetpack-paging-architecture.html %}

-Looks good, isn't it?
-You get a library with many features:
-* loads data by pages
-* data invalidation
-* built-in diff util

 ## Issue #1: Display current status {#current_status}

 Users don't want just wait, even if data is loading, something should happening on the screen.